Saranoah/HIPAA-Training-System-for-Pharmacy-Staff-V2.0/CONTRIBUTING.md

-i hope you are not fed-up with my request i would like to thank you for your efforts this is the last i hope no more errors...CONTRIBUTING.md:# Contributing to HIPAA Training System
+# Contributing to HIPAA Training System

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.